<< Yesterday

 1998 Juan Gonzalez becomes the second player in major league history to go over the 100 RBI mark before the All-Star Game.
 The Rangers designated hitter's major league-leading total of 101 RBIs is second only to Tiger slugger Hank Greenberg, who had 103 in 1935 and finished the season with 170.

 2000 Mets' right-handed reliever Eric Cammack triples in his only major league at-bat, joining Charlie Lindstrom (1958), Eduardo Rodriguez (1973), and Scott Munninghoff (1980) as the only players to accomplish this unlikely feat.
-The 24-year-old Nederland (TX) native, who will appear in only eight big-league games, all with the Amazins', legs out his three-bagger off Ron Mahay in the top of the ninth inning during the team's 11-2 loss to the Marlins at Pro Player Stadium.
+The 24-year-old Nederland (TX) native, who will appear in only eight big-league games, all with the Amazins, legs out his three-bagger off Ron Mahay in the top of the ninth inning during the team's 11-2 loss to the Marlins at Pro Player Stadium.

-2000 Luis Gonzalez becomes the first Diamondback to hit for the cycle, contributing to the team's 12-9 comeback victory over Astros at Enron Field.
+2000 Luis Gonzalez becomes the first Diamondback to hit for the cycle, contributing to the team's 12-9 comeback victory over the Astros at Enron Field.
 The Arizona outfielder doubled in the first inning, singled in the third, tripled in the eighth, and completed the feat with a homer off Doug Henry with two outs in the top of the ninth inning.

 2001 Pirates' skipper Lloyd McClendon is fined $1,000 for walking off the field with first base in the June 26 Brewers game.
 The assessment marks the first time a manager pays the penalty for 'stealing' a bag.